ericj303/terraform-doc/terraform-getting-started.md

 ## Next steps

-In this tutorial, you used Terraform to provision and then destroy a NGINX web server running in Docker.
+In this tutorial, you successfully used Terraform to provision and then destroy a NGINX web server running in Docker!

 To learn more about the Terraform configuration language, please visit the following documentation pages.